| |

 it can withdraw attention from the loudspeaker as the source of sound

-and the listening room as the venue, thus leaving an aural scene, an
+and the listening room as the real place, thus leaving an aural scene, an

 illusion floating in front of the listener.